tspindler-cms/tetet-vwv/TeTeT VWV/mods/aircraft/vwv F-8/README.md

-An AI mod of the F-8 Crusader for DCS, thanks to Hawkeye60
+A mod of the F-8 Crusader for DCS, thanks to Hawkeye60.

+With help from Toan and seabat.

+Based on a VSN plane, kudos to the team!